To view the video in full screen mode, click .

 A. Project panel containing clips and rough cuts B. Timeline containing the subclips for the rough cut C. Monitor panel D. Search option for markers E. Track containing metadata and subclip info F. Video track G. Audio track

-Open the rough cut that you created in the List workspace and add clips and subclips to the timeline.
+Open the rough cut that you created and add clips and subclips to the timeline.
 When you export the rough cuts to Adobe Premiere Pro or other applications, all the organizational and metadata information of the clips is retained.

 Use the options in the Show menu to selectively display markers in the timeline.